Found Mold During Renovation? Here’s What to Do

 Step 4 – Call the Right Help

-Look for companies with IICRC certification.
-These professionals have training on how to contain contamination and safely remove mold-contaminated materials.
+Determine if you can remediate the mold.
+If you can’t or shouldn’t, look for companies with IICRC certification.
+These professionals are trained to contain contamination and safely remove mold-contaminated materials.
+(See more on DIY versus pro help below.)

 Step 5 – Remediate, Then Resume